CiyoMa/ciyoma.github.io/_posts/2014-06-21-Install-Pintos.md

 [This](http://krharsha.blogspot.com/2013/08/pintos-installation.html) is the site that got me started.
 I encountered some errors by krharsha's tutorial but fix it in bold text.

 [This](http://computercalledvarun.wordpress.com/2013/02/03/pintos-on-ubuntu/) is the site recommended by [Professor Wilson](http://www.ccs.neu.edu/home/cbw/)

+###For Pintos installation on Northeastern CCIS machine
+After you copy and untar the pintos.tar.gz file to the "stanford" folder I said at the begining of this post from "/course/cs5600sp13".
+[INSTRUCTION HERE](http://www.ccs.neu.edu/home/cbw/5600/pintos/pintos_1.html#SEC1)

+1. Create a .bash_profile file under your home folder. write

+        export PATH=${PATH}:$HOME/standford/pintos/bin:/course/cs5600sp13/bin:/course/cs5600sp13/pintos/bin

+2. Restart your terminal

+3. Do the qemu/boches, kernel.bin/loader.bin name modifying things as the part above in your "stanford" folder.
+Exactly the same steps above, except installing and linking qemu, since professor have already put them in /course/cs5600sp13/bin and /course/cs5600sp13/pintos/bin.

+4. Congratulations! pintos installed!